cds-snc/gcds-docs/src/en/contact/contact.md

 # About GC Design System

-<h2 class="container-md mt-500 mb-400">Build modern, accessible, human government services people can use</h2>
+## Build modern, accessible, human government services people can use

 GC Design System pairs code with designs and guidance based on federal standards and accessibility best practice.
 Reusable [components]({{ links.components }}) and [styles]({{ links.foundations }}) help you to build forms, websites, and applications.